jwillb/jwillb.github.io/_pages/home.md

 ---
 permalink: /
 author: Jonathan Bonham
-layout: home
+layout: single
 ---

 Welcome to my website!
+This is where I post information about my projects and technical experience.